Why have a mentoring session?

 This is when the service works differently for different people.
 If you simply want to improve your chances of getting a job, a review of your CV and cover letters will be hugely valuable.
 The process sees you paying a fee for that meeting and then feedback on the changes afterwards.
 But increasingly clients are asking for a bit more of a continuous relationship, where I am available for chats and advice more often.
 I have several clients who choose to pay monthly for this service and find it hugely valuable.

-For those asking about how the media mentor can help, I do hope this answers some (it not all) of the questions.
+For those asking about how the media mentor can help, I do hope this answers some (if not all) of the questions.
 If you’d like to ask more or would like a quote, please drop me a line.
-I look forward to hearing from you.